jeka-dev/demo-build-conventions/README.md

 kb#springbootVersion=3.1.5
 ```

-The full build is triggered with command: `jeka #buildQuality` provided by the template, while the built jar
+The full build is triggered with command: `jeka #packQuality` provided by the template, while the built jar
 can be run using `jeka #runJar`.

 [See this project](https://github.com/jeka-dev/working-examples/tree/master/templated) to get a concrete usage example.